T20X/notes/C++Expressions.md

 Compilers try to defer “materializing” prvalues as long as possible to avoid unnecessary moves and copies, particularly when handling function return values.
 A prvalue must eventually be materialized even if its value is discarded, however, so deferring materialization can elide only copy and move constructors, not other constructors.

+Also non-class rvalues are not meant to occupy the stroage and hence have address const int MAX = 100 //complier will avoid generating storage even for const objects, unless its address is erquired somehwere!
+&MAX//oh now itis address is required so now MAX needs storage

 ## xvalue